We Sell Grass Types Developed to Thrive in Houston’s Climate

 TexTurf 10 Bermuda Grass

 TexTurf 10 Bermuda grass is a varietal selection of Common Bermuda that was developed and released by Texas A & M University.
 This is a course bladed Bermuda grass type.
 However, it is a much more lush grass than Common and it does not produce a seed head like Common.
-This grass will require 3 to 4 applications of a 3-1-2 ratio fertilizer with a slow release nitrogen source.
 Ideal mowing height is 1 to 2 inches with a rotary mower or a reel type mower.
 This grass will only grow in full sun. *Notice that this grass does require at least one more fertilizer application per year than the St. Augustine and the mowing height is approximately 1 inch shorter than the St. Augustine.
 It also requires FULL SUN.

 Insect problems occur during the fall season and consist primarily of army worms and grub worms.
 A variety of liquid and granular insecticides are available to control these pests.
 Make an application to the entire lawn and water thoroughly to eliminate the problem.
-Watering requirements for Texturf are similar to the St. Augustine requirements presented in the TIPSHEET.
+Watering requirements for Texturf are similar to the St. Augustine requirements.